The Papers

 More Info

 , Hancock Co., IL, ca. 29 Jan.
-1844; handwriting of Nathan Haswell; endorsement in handwriting of
+1844; handwriting and signature presumably of

 View Full Bio

 ; two pages; Newel K. Whitney, Papers, BYU.
+Included enclosure (not extant); includes address, postal stamp, endorsement, and archival markings.

 Nauvoo